PerimeterX/perimeterx-nginx-plugin/README.md

 _M.blocking_score = 60
 ```

-#### <a name="custom-block"></a> Custom Blocking Actions
+#### <a name="custom-block"></a> Monitoring Mode
-By default the perimeterx module will block users crossing the block score you define, meaning, if a user cross the minimum block score he will get to the block page. the perimeterx plugin can be activated in monitor mode.
+By default the PerimeterX module will block users crossing the block score threshold you define, meaning, if a user crosses the minimum block score he will get to the block page.
+The PerimeterX plugin can be activated in monitor mode.

 ```
 _M.block_enabled = false